Trading stocks can be quite a challenge for some people, especially for beginners.

 Top professional stockbrokers make up to over $200.000/year, with certain exceptions.

-However, this amount is an average, and it really shouldn’t be stated that way.
-In order to fully understand how much money can a stockbroker make, you need to understand the process that it takes to earn as a stockbroker.
+However, this amount is average, and it really shouldn’t be stated that way.
+To fully understand how much money a stockbroker makes, you need to understand the process it takes to earn as a stockbroker.

 According to Payscale, the stockbrokers’ wages (the total pay) are in the range of $42k-$191k a year and are influenced by location/city, experience, skills, and employers.
 In the next table, you can observe how much money do stockbrokers make (the average stock broker salary) based on their location and experience:

 |Location / City||Average||Entry Level||Early Career||Mid Career||Experienced|

 How do Stock brokers make their money?